The Mediator Between Head and Hands Must Be the Heart

-The Mediator Between Head and Hands Must Be the Heart is the thirteenth studio album by the Brazilian metal band Sepultura.
+The Mediator Between Head and Hands Must Be the Heart is the thirteenth studio album by Brazilian heavy metal band Sepultura.
 It was released on October 25, 2013 in Europe on October 29 in the United States via Nuclear Blast.
 The album is based on the 1927 science fiction film Metropolis; its title is a quote from the film.

 It is the band's first album to feature drummer Eloy Casagrande, and the first album by the band to be recorded in the United States since 1998's Against.
 The album was produced by Ross Robinson, who previously produced the band's 1996 album Roots.

 Background

 The band hinted at a thirteenth studio album as early as May 2012, when guitarist Andreas Kisser told Metal Underground that Sepultura would soon "start working on something new with [new drummer who joined in 2011] Eloy [Casagrande]" and see if they could "get ready for new music early next year."
 Later, Kisser revealed that Sepultura was "already thinking about new ideas" for their next album and was going to "have something new going on" in 2013.

 On December 10, 2012, producer Ross Robinson, who produced Sepultura's Roots album, hinted on Twitter that he would be producing the new album, tweeting: "Oh, didn't mention..
 Spoke to Andreas, it's on.
 My vision, smoke Roots- It can be done", which was later confirmed with another announcement that Steve Evetts would be co-producing the album.

 By April 2013, the band had 13 songs in development, with Kisser commenting positively about the progress of the album, saying: "This is the first time writing with Eloy Casagrande on drums and everything sounds fresh(...)You'll just have to wait to hear it.
 It's very difficult to describe what we're doing, but I can say that will be one of the strongest Sepultura albums to date."
 In May, vocalist Derrick Green reported "We have written most of the music already and now we are working on lyrics for the album.
 We should have everything ready before we hit the studio June 1st."

 On June 10, during the recording of the album, the band announced that they had six songs recorded for the album, and according to Kisser, they were "going in a rate of two songs a day".
 Later that month, it was announced that former Slayer drummer Dave Lombardo would make a guest appearance on the album, with Kisser explaining "When the mics were all ready and running Eloy and Dave started playing and the magic was on, so great!
 The part they recorded will be a special part on the middle of one of the songs, it came out crazy!"

 On July 12, it was announced that the band has completed recording the album, and a week later, they announced that it would be called The Mediator Between Head and Hands Must Be the Heart.